Does WD40 Conduct Electricity?

 Can WD-40 Be Used to Spray Electrical Connections?

-It dries quickly, doesn’t leave any residue, and removes more than 95% of general surface contaminants.
-This makes it the best for cleaning electrical contacts and making sure that equipment works at its best.
-Safe and great for printed circuit boards, controls, battery terminals, switches, precision instruments, and electric panels.
+WD-40’s fast-drying, residue-free properties and efficiency in eliminating over 95% of general surface contaminants make it the go-to solution for cleaning electrical contacts.
+It ensures optimal equipment functioning and is safe for printed circuit boards, controls, battery terminals, switches, precision instruments, and electric panels.

 Can WD-40 Trigger a Short Circuit?